softcraft-development/challenge.electionbuddy.com/README.md

 You'll note that most of the basic structure (`Election`, `Question`, `Answer`, `Voter`) is in place, with existing tests passing.

+## Running

+You can run it the usual way: `bundle install`, `bundle exec rails server`, or you can use the provided Dockerfile and scripts:

+* `./run.sh`: Build and run, bound to localhost port 3000.
+* `./test.sh`: Build and run tests (should pass).

 Please fork this repository on Github and push your code up to your own fork on Github when completed. **We value your time &mdash; you do not need to finish; spend 1-1.5 hours tops.**

 If you have any questions, email Brady at bradyb@electionbuddy.com.